temporalio/documentation/docs/concepts/clusters.md

 ### Static configuration

 Static configuration contains details of how the Cluster should be set up.
 The static configuration is read just once and used to configure service nodes at startup.
 Depending on how you want to deploy your self-hosted Temporal Cluster, your static configuration must contain details for setting up:

-- Temporal Services - Frontend, History, Matching, Worker
+- Temporal Services—Frontend, History, Matching, Worker
 - Membership ports for the Temporal Services
-- Persistence (including Shard count), Visibility and Advanced Visibility, Archival store setups.
+- Persistence (including History Shard count), Visibility and Advanced Visibility, Archival store setups.
 - TLS, authentication, authorization
 - Server log level
 - Metrics